The MTV VMAs were just as strange as you thought they would be. Here are five things you missed.

 Megan Thee Stallion: “Savage” — winner

-Eminem ft.
-Juice WRLD: “Godzilla”
+Eminem featuring Juice WRLD: “Godzilla”

-Future ft.
-Drake: “Life Is Good”
+Future featuring Drake: “Life Is Good”

 Megan Thee Stallion: “Savage”